 Cartier Platinum Destinée Solitaire Diamond Engagement Ring

 Cartier is revered for its beautiful jewelry, and this platinum diamond engagement ring proves that point.
-It has a pear-shaped center diamond and brilliant-cut pavé diamonds surrounding the primary diamond and also set along its platinum band.
+It has a pear-shaped center diamond and brilliant-cut pavé diamonds surrounding the primary stone.

 Bella Luce White Cubic Zirconia Platinum Over Sterling Silver Ring